Fast Fish Dinner with Herbed Browned Butter is a perfect solution for busy families who need dinner on the table fast!

 Heat 2 tablespoons oil in a 12 inch non-stick skillet over medium high heat.
 Swirl the oil around the pan to coat the bottom as much as possible.
 Gently lay half the fillets in a single layer into the pan and let them cook (without moving them) for 2 to 3 minutes so the bottom can brown.

 Flip each fillet over with two spatulas, one underneath and one to catch the topside when gently flipped over.
-This method helps keep the fish from falling out.
+This method helps keep the fish from falling apart.
 Cook for 1 minute on the other side, then remove the fish fillets to a clean plate or platter and tent with foil.
 Wipe out the skillet and repeat with the remaining fish fillets.

 Courses Lunch or dinner